JohnyProgrammer/Autozak_Confidential/README.md

 Children’s Privacy

-Our games and our website are not aimed at children under 13 years of age.
+Our apps and our website are not aimed at children under 13 years of age.
 Nevertheless, we acknowledge that our Game may unintentionally appeal to children.

-An age gate is in place at the launch of the Game, which shall direct each user to the part of the Game that is applicable to that user’s age bracket.
+An age gate is in place at the launch of the Game, which shall direct each user to the part of the App that is applicable to that user’s age bracket.

-We do not collect any personally identifiable information within the age gated part of our Game for children, nor do we intentionally direct interest-based advertising to anyone under the age of 13 years.
+We do not collect any personally identifiable information within the age gated part of our App for children, nor do we intentionally direct interest-based advertising to anyone under the age of 13 years.

 If you believe that We have inadvertently collected information from a person under the age of 13, please contact us at the email address below and the information will be permanently deleted.